jonsch/WebApiExample/README.md

 - **DDD (Domain Driven Design)**
   - This solution shows how to operate core functionality and domains as well as ```isolate domain based data entities that can be separated into it's own solution and referenced within your API for cross project usage and better maintainability```, for this example they're included in the Domain folder/namespace.

+- **Generics**
+  - This solution includes basic usage and demonstration of how Generics can be applied to make more robust and reusable code.

 ------

 ### Why